-There’s a staggering array of great mountain bikes available under £2,000.
-Luckily, BikeRadar has done the heavy lifting for you and put together the very best mountain bikes under £2,000 (that's around $2,500) in 2024.
+There’s a staggering array of great mountain bikes available for less than £2,000.
+BikeRadar has done the heavy lifting for you and put together a list of the very best mountain bikes under £2,000 (around $2,500) in 2024.

-Between £1,000 and £2,000 is the point that full-suspension mountain bikes begin to make more sense, with decent builds that have few compromises.
+Between £1,000 and £2,000 is the point that full-suspension mountain bikes begin to make more sense, with decent builds that make few compromises.

 If you’re looking to buy a hardtail in this price range, you’ll also have a hard time buying a bad one.
 This price bracket is a popular one for enthusiast cyclists, which has made for an incredibly competitive market, forcing brands to spec bikes with increasingly high-quality builds, including more expensive mountain bike groupsets.